rwth-i6/returnn/docs/user_guide/network.rst

 Note that all identifier can be used case-insensitive.
 For ``axes`` parameter it is also possible to provide a tuple or list of the above identifiers.
-For debugging purposes it is also possible to use an intereger to directly access an axis, but this should not be used in finished configurations.
 If something is unclear, or not working as intended, please refer to :func:`Data.get_axes_from_description() <returnn.tf.util.data.Data.get_axes_from_description()>`.